Daniels College of Business, Suite 480 Mail Code: 2101 S.University Blvd.Denver, CO 80208

 MKTG 3991 Independent Study (1-10 Credits)

 Independent research/study; requires written report.
 Restricted to marketing majors.
-Prerequisites: degree checkpoint 2, marketing major and instructor's permission.
+Prerequisites: Marketing major and instructor's permission.

 MKTG 3992 Directed Study (1-4 Credits)

-Carol Johnson, Associate Professor and Department Chair, PhD, University of Maryland
+Steven Hartley, Professor and Department Co-Chair, PhD, University of Minnesota

-Melissa Akaka, Assistant Professor, PhD, University of Hawaii at Manoa
+Melissa Akaka, Associate Professor, PhD, University of Hawaii at Manoa

-Daniel Baack, Associate Professor, PhD, Saint Louis University (MO)
+Daniel Baack, Associate Professor and Academic Director, MBA Programs, PhD, Saint Louis University

 Donald Bacon, Professor, PhD, University of Michigan

-Ali Besharat, Assistant Professor, PhD, University of South Florida
+Ali Besharat, Associate Professor, PhD, University of South Florida

 Theresa Conley, Associate Professor of the Practice of Marketing, PhD, University of Denver